mvolkmann/blog/src/swift.md

 The "Source Control" menu supports many Git commands including Commit, Push, Pull, Fetch Changes, Stash Changes, and Discard All Changes.
-When commiting changes a window opens where side-by-side file diffs are displayed.
+When committing changes a window opens where side-by-side file diffs are displayed.
 Modified files are indicated the Navigator by added an "M" after their names.